zhujie358/ObjectTracking/hw/readme.md

 7. Set the variable `EXP_NAME` in the Makefile to the name of your new experiment.

 ## Using the Makefile Flow
-To use the Makefile flow and recreate the results from any of the experiments, start by repeating steps 5 and 6 from the process above for the experiment of interest.
+To use the Makefile flow and recreate the results from any of the experiments, start by repeating steps 6 and 7 from the process above for the experiment of interest.

 In the experiment directory, type `make` into your shell to see the list of options.

 ### Hardware
-All Makefile options starting with `hw_` are hardware targets. `hw_all` will perform the entire FPGA sequence, starting with source file compilation, place and route, bistream generation, and finally programming.
+All Makefile options starting with `hw_` are hardware targets. `hw_all` will perform the entire FPGA sequence, starting with source file compilation, place and route, bistream generation, and finally device programming.
+When running `hw_all` or `hw_prog`, make sure the DE2 is plugged in.

+Quartus II is required for Makefile hardware targets.
+Specifically, Version 10.1 Web Edition is being used for development.

 ### Simulation
 The Makefile option `simulate` performs all the Modelsim steps needed for a functional simulation.
 If an experiment had a simulation, there will be `sim/` directory in the experiment folder.
 This directory contains two files (minimum):